 - Capacity to participate

 - Commitment to developing and making progress towards equity goals

 - Ability to support The James Irvine Foundation’s Better Careers initiative goals

-If you are an organization with workforce development goals or an interest in economic mobility and would like to stay up-to-date on the progress of the Design Group initiative, you are welcome to join the Design Group Learning Community.
-The Learning Community will meet on a quarterly basis and focus on sharing human-centered and outcomes-oriented approaches to improving local workforce systems.
+If you are an organization with workforce development goals or an interest in economic mobility, you are welcome to join the Design Group Learning Community.
+The Learning Community will meet virtually on a quarterly basis and focus on sharing human-centered and outcomes-oriented approaches to improving local workforce systems.
 While the Design Group focuses on four areas of California, agencies and organizations from other states are also invited to find inspiration and apply the process in their own local area.
 Sign up for the Learning Community by March 31st for an invitation to the April online meeting of the Learning Community.
 Learning Community members may also win the chance to attend two of the Design Group’s exclusive workshops!
 If you are interested in being considered to join the Design Group Learning Community, please sign up here.